tadeas223/FarmManager/README.md

-# CSharpDatabase
+# FarmManager
 <small>This README was created with a little help from ChatGPT</small>

-CSharpDatabase a console application for managing information related to farming associations, crops, fields, and workers.
+FarmManager a console application for managing information related to farming associations, crops, fields, and workers.

 ## Console Interface